The general feeling of trying to escape from a large mob when you're outnumbered.

 Word of God stated that Kog'Maw is still an infant, which makes the above taunt of him so much worse.
 If he is a child, what kind of Eldritch Abomination is his "Daddy"?
 Whatever it is, you sure as hell don't want to be near the League when he arrives.

 Many backstories tie to The Void.
 Not much is known about the place, which only makes things worse.
 It must be a rough area if its residents include Kog'Maw, Cho'Gath and Kha'Zix.
 Not to mention both Malzahar and Kassadin beheld visions of the Void entering Valoran and were forever changed by what they saw.
-Malzahar was driven completely insane and Kassadin had a part of himself die when he let the Void inside to survive the visions, and both are two of the most dangerous mages in the League.
+Malzahar was driven completely insane and Kassadin had a part of himself die when he let the Void inside to survive the visions, and both are two of the most dangerous mages in the League (although Kassadin's part was lessened that he still resolved to become one of the most heroic characters in Runeterra and trying to protect its citizens from these terrors that he gained power from).

 The latest abomination to enter Valoran, Vel'Koz, may well be the most terrifying of all.
 A multi-tentacled creature obsessed with the pursuit of knowledge, Vel'Koz is effectively an Eldritch AbominationMad Scientist which studies other life forms through deconstruction.
 And just in case that doesn't scare you compared to the man-eating monstrosities like Cho'Gath and Kog'Maw, just watch his debut video, "First Contact"...